 With pain typically comes a great deal of negativity.
 You may think about how bad you're feeling or wondering 'why me?'.
 Negative thinking like this may lead to depression.
 This mental health condition affects quality of life and can become very serious.

 Many chronic pain sufferers find it helpful to join a support group.
 Here you can talk to other people going through the same thing and openly discuss your feelings.
 If you are diagnosed with depression, you may be advised to try therapies like counselling or hypnotherapy.

-To find out how hypnotherapy can support those with depression, read our depression fact-sheet.
+To find out how hypnotherapy can support those with depression, read our depression section.

 Hypnotherapy for insomnia is a valuable tool for many, encouraging both relaxation and restful sleep.
 Find out more on our insomnia fact-sheet.